olliechick/auctions-backend-deprecated/och26__assumptions.md

 * 401: Any user can view an auction, whether or not they are logged in.
 Hence, they do not need to be authorised.

-### PATCH /auctions/{id}
-* 400: If the user provides an empty JSON, then it does nothing, but as there are no compulsory fields, this is allowed by the spec.
-Any keys in the JSON not defined in the spec are ignored.
-Hence, there is no JSON that is invalid.

 ## photos

 ## users